0 Comment

 It is common for some employees to take credit for others’ work to get appreciation from higher-ups.

-Recognizing such employees is unfair and can negatively impact employee motivation.
+Recognizing such employees is unfair and can hurt employee motivation.

-Hence, HR must ensure complete fairness in the process and reward only deserving employees.
+Hence, HR must ensure complete fairness in the process and reward only those employees who are deserving.

 Providing variety in the rewards given to employees is also something that startups should consider.